-All Employees will receive a twenty (20) percent discount on all retail purchases made at the store.
+All Employees will receive a discount on all retail purchases made at the store.
+The employees will receive 20% off purchase.

-Full-time and Part-time employees with at least twenty (20) years of service will receive a lifetime employee discount of twenty (20) percent off purchases.
+Full-time and Part-time employees with at least twenty (20) years of service will receive a lifetime employee discount of 20% off purchases.